Para powerlifting: History at the Paralympics

+Weightlifting made its Paralympic debut at the Tokyo 1964 Paralympic Games, allowing only males with spinal cord injuries to compete.
+Powerlifting was introduced at the 1984 Stoke Mandeville & New York Games and ever since then it has been included in the Paralympic programme.
+The first Paralympic powerlifting competition took place in New York, USA and featured athletes from six countries.
+At the Barcelona 1992 Paralympic Games, weightlifting was removed from the programme, while powerlifting remained with 25 competing countries.
+At the Atlanta 1996 Paralympic Games, the number of participating countries increased to 58.

+The women’s category was introduced in the Sydney 2000 Paralympic Games.
+Para powerlifting was one of the first Paralympic sports to achieve complete gender parity, with an equal divide between male and female participation during the Tokyo 2020 Paralympic Games.

 Best and total medals

 In 2022, WPPO initiated a new "total lift" medal, awarded for the sum of all good lifts from the three attempts.

 Before 2022 medal awarded only in Best lifts.
 Since 2022 medal awarded in best lifts and total lifts.
-The World Para-powerlifting 2022 Asia Oceania Open Championships was held in Pyeongtaek, Korea from 15 – 20 June, 2022.
+The World Para-powerlifting 2022 Asia Oceania Open Championships was held in Pyeongtaek, Korea from 15 – 20 June 2022.
 This was the first competition in history, in addition to the best lift, a total of three lifts were also awarded medals.